| HOME CATHAR

 of their respective parallels, designed to serve a particular

+purpose.
 On dating, Ron Cameron states (op. cit., p.
-536):
+536): Determining a plausible date of composition is speculative and

 depends on a delicate weighing of critical judgments about the